ConorBevan/MovieWarsBlog/README.md

 ![Admin Panel](./assets/readme/admin.png)

-  * This section is where as an admin/superuser I have full access to CRUD functionality so I can view, create, edit and delete posts.
+  * This section is where as a admin/superuser I have full access to CRUD functionality so I can view, create, edit and delete posts.

 ### Future Implementations.
   * Only allow a user to edit and delete posts that is theirs.
-  * Add category section to filter them in movie genres.
+  * Add category section to filter the blogs into movie genres.

 ### Accessibility